 3. Beneficial: supplementary and helpful, but not necessary for the job.
 Candidates will benefit from having these skills but are qualified without them.

-25] For each Work Activity in your list, decide whether it is Critical, Important or , Beneficial.
+26] For the skill you want to rate, decide whether it is Critical, Important or Beneficial.

-27] If the Work Activity is Critical, click the right-most circle.
+28] If the skill is Critical, click the right-most circle.
 If it's Important, click the center circle.
 If it's Beneficial, click the left-most circle.
-The circles will fill in to indicate your choice and the Work Activity will move down to the Rated Work Activities list.
+The circles will fill in to indicate your choice and the skill will move down to the Rated skills list.

 |NOTE: At this point you can still edit the skills if you wish.|

-35] When you're finished with your changes and want to send out the Job Profile to be reviewed, click the Validate button in the upper right.
+33] When you're finished with your changes and want to send the Job Profile to Reviewers for Validation, click the Validate button in the upper right.
+Congratulations!

 Your next step is to invite Reviewers to review the Job Profile you just created.
 To learn how to do that, see the Invite Reviewers User Guide.